✳︎ Panoptia Labs

 The Software Development Lifecycle Is Dead

 AI agents haven't accelerated the traditional SDLC — they've dissolved it.
-Sequential phases collapse into a tight loop: Intent + Context → Agent builds → Observe → Repeat.
+Sequential phases collapse into an agentic loop: state intent, provide context, observe, repeat.
 What remains: Context Engineering and Observability.

 Matt Shumer (OthersideAI) · Curated by David Latz · 02/09/2026